-Using folders on your home screen and how to make the most of them
+How to make the most of Android home screen folders

 Theming folder backgrounds

-Most theming-oriented launchers allow you to change the color of your folder's background away from the boring white/grey they start off with.
-Action Launcher lets you select one of several shades in Quicktheme, but these shades are based on colors it extracts from your wallpaper, so it's easier to get stuck with shades you don't want, especially if you're using a live wallpaper.
-Thankfully, no matter what, you can fall back on Material Light, Material Dark, and good-old AMOLED-friendly Black.
+Most theming-oriented launchers allow you to change the color of your folder's icon and background away from the boring white/grey they start off with.
+Action Launcher lets you select one of several shades and transparencies in Quicktheme, but these shades are based on colors it extracts from your wallpaper, so it's easier to get stuck with shades you don't want, especially if you're using a live wallpaper.

-Nova Launcher gives you the freedom to pick whatever color and transparency under the hex-code sun you wish, and that transparency means that if you get your colors matched up properly, folders can mesh beautifully with your home screen theme without completely covering it up.
+Nova Launcher gives you the freedom to pick whatever color and transparency under the hex-code sun you wish.
+While Action Launcher can have separate colors for the icon and actual folder background, Nova Launcher makes you use the same hue for both.

 Theming folder icons

 Folder icons get a bad rap because some older versions were cluttered, clunky, and some were straight-up ugly.
-But new folder icon styles come every few years, and this year's Pixel-style 'porthole' folder icon has been brought to many theming launchers including Nova and Action.
-Choosing a folder icon style that suits your theme can do wonder, but at the end of the day, folder icons tend to look smaller and busier than single app icons.
+But new folder icon styles come every few years, and last year's Pixel-style 'porthole' folder icon is actually a folder icon that's not just bearable but beautiful.
+Choosing a folder icon style that suits your theme can do wonders, but at the end of the day, folder icons tend to look smaller and busier than single app icons.

 The easiest way to overcome this is to change your folder icon to the icon of a single app within your folder.
-In fact, in Action Launcher, this is really your only option.
+In fact, in Action Launcher, this is really your only option as Action Launcher doesn't allow you to set a custom folder icon.

-You enable the folder's Cover, which switches the folder's icon to the first app in the drawer while setting the shortcuts we mentioned above.
-While this means that these folders will re-theme as easily as setting a new icon pack, it also means if you want to use a custom dock or folder icon then you'll have to set that as the first app's icon rather than setting a separate icon for just the folder.

-In Nova Launcher, you can set a folder icon separate of any swipe gestures or apps within, which allows you a little more freedom in not only the theming of your folder, but also the placement of apps within it.
+In Nova Launcher, you can set a folder icon separate from any swipe gestures or apps within, which allows you a little more freedom in not only the theming of your folder, but also the placement of apps within it.
 Because you can set any icon you want for your folders, you can set your icon as a blank PNG file and make your folder invisible, allowing you to put your sensitive apps at your fingertips while keeping them from prying eyes.

 We hope these tips encourage you to give folders a chance.
 Say no to massive grids of apps.
 Say no to swiping across your home screen pages to find the app you're looking for.
 Say yes to folders.
 And stay tuned for Android Central for more home screen tips and tricks!